-The Global Earthquake Model (GEM) Foundation

-The Global Socio-Economic Vulnerability Maps 2020 is a product of the GEM Foundation's collaborative work with the Department of Geography at the University of Connecticut, USA.
-GEM is a non-profit foundation in Pavia, Italy funded through a public-private sponsorship with a vision to create a world that is resilient to earthquakes.
-Formed in 2009 through the initiative of the Organization for Economic Co-operation and Development (OECD) Global Science Forum in 2006, GEM participants represent national research and disaster management institutions, the private sector, the academia and international organizations.
+The Global Earthquake Model (GEM) Foundation The Global Socio-Economic Vulnerability Maps 2020 is a product of the GEM Foundation's collaborative work with the Department of Geography at the University of Connecticut, USA.
+GEM is a non-profit foundation in Pavia, Italy funded through a public-private partnership with a vision to create a world that is resilient to earthquakes.
+Formed in 2009 through the initiative of the Organization for Economic Co-operation and Development (OECD) Global Science Forum in 2006, GEM participants represent national research and disaster management institutions; private sector companies mainly in insurance, risk financing and engineering; and academic and international organizations.
+How to use and cite this work Please cite this work as: C Burton, M. Toquica (September 2020).
+Global Earthquake Model (GEM) Social Vulnerability Map (version 2020.1) DOI: https://doi.org/10.13117/gem-reconstruction-recovery-map.
+This work is licensed under the terms of the Creative Commons Attribution - Non Commercial-Share Alike 4.0 International License (CC BY-NC-SA).